ipfs/ipfs-docs/docs/concepts/glossary.md

 The InterPlanetary Linked Data (IPLD) model is a set of specifications in support of decentralized data structures for the content-addressable web.
 Key features are interoperable protocols, easily upgradeable, backward compatible.
 A single namespace for all hash-based protocols.
 [More about IPLD](https://ipld.io/)

+### IPNI

+The InterPlanetary Network Indexer (IPNI).
+Reference: https://github.com/ipni Lorem ipsum, this is just a placeholder for now.

 ### IPNS

 The InterPlanetary Name System (IPNS) is a system for creating and updating mutable links to IPFS content.
 IPNS allows for publishing the latest version of any IPFS content, even though the underlying IPFS hash has changed.
 [More about IPNS](ipns.md)